The 30 Principles for Agentic Engineering — Part 4: Governance and Safety

 Principle 24 — Telemetry signals: alert on the right things

-- Wire the four alerts above against your OTEL data from Principle 14.
+Wire these against your OTEL data from Principle 14.
+If you haven't wired OTEL yet, that's the prerequisite.

 Principle 25 — Document one incident a month; graduate to runbook